wifi-diversity/ns3/README.md

 ## Content of the repository

-The `.cc` folder contains the ns3 scripts.
+The `cc` folder contains the ns3 scripts.
 They have been run with ns3-30.1 (https://www.nsnam.org/releases/ns-3-30/).

 `wifi-central-controlled-aggregation_v261.cc` is the main ns3 file used for the paper.

 `wifi-central-controlled-aggregation_v259.cc` has also been used.

-The folder `sh` contains the files used for obtaining each of the figures presented in the paper.
+The `sh` folder contains the files used for obtaining each of the figures presented in the paper.

 - Figure 15 was obtained with `test_lvap_013.sh`.